-- The council's overall revenue forecast outturn for 2017/18 as 30 November 2017 was £19m overspend.
-A separate report on this agenda updates the position as at 31 December 2017 and provides more detail (Finance and budget monitoring report for December 2017). - 79.
-Despite the £5m improvement from the £24m overspend forecast at 30 June 2017, at 30 November 2017, the council still forecasts to overspend by £19m in a year when it had also planned an unprecedentedly large level of savings (£104m) to support the revenue budget.
-The underlying cause of the service overspend is due to: some new savings proving unachievable within the 2017/18 financial year, some savings remaining unidentified and social care services for adults and children continuing to experience increasingly intense demand pressures. - 80.
-All services continue to take all appropriate action to keep costs down and optimise income (e.g. minimising spending, managing vacancies wherever possible etc.). - 81.
+- 77. The council's overall revenue forecast outturn for 2017/18 as at 31 December 2017 was £11m overspend. - 78.
+Despite the £13m improvement from the £24m overspend forecast at 30 June 2017, at 31 December 2017, the council still forecasts to overspend by £11m in a year when it had also planned an unprecedentedly large level of savings (£104m) to support the revenue budget.
+The underlying cause of the service overspend is due to: some new savings proving unachievable within the 2017/18 financial year, some savings remaining unidentified and social care services for adults and children continuing to experience increasingly intense demand pressures. - 79.
+All services continue to take all appropriate action to keep costs down and optimise income (e.g. minimising spending, managing vacancies wherever possible etc.). - 80.
 Within the council's financial outturn, as part of longer term financial planning and subject to resource availability, services may request to carry forward underspends to smooth funding across financial years.
 Further consideration on use of reserves and balances will be necessary as the council's provisional estimates of the government grants it will receive (Appendix 5) become clearer when the Government publishes the Final Settlement 2018-19 and when Government departments confirm their grants ahead of or sometimes during the financial year.